Finding the Best Places to Retire Since 2006!

 Reader Requested Short Review of Brookings, Oregon

-On the scenic southern Oregon coast, at the foot of the Klamath Mountains and along the Chetco River, Brookings (population 6,500) makes it home.
-It is sometimes lumped in with the nearby town of Harbor and called Brookings-Harbor.
-With pristine mountains and forests all around, it is not only a picuresque place but also the busiest recreational port on the Oregon seashore.
-Crab fishermen and shrimpers earn their keep in the waters off Brookings' coast as well.
+At the foot of the Klamath Mountains and along the Chetco River on Oregon's scenic southern coast, Brookings (population 6,500) makes it home.
+Sometimes lumped in with the nearby town of Harbor and called Brookings-Harbor, it is surrounded by pristine mountains and thick forests and is the busiest recreational port on the Oregon coast.

-The town started out as a logging hub in the early-1900s and even today retains an authentic, rugged quality.
-It is an outdoor-oriented community, with 15 miles of clean, uncrowded beaches and three nearby state parks.
-Fishing, camping, sailing, rafting, kayaking and backpacking are a way of life.
+The town started out as a logging hub in the early-1900s and today is an outdoor-oriented community with an authentic, rugged quality.
+Crab fishermen and shrimpers set out to sea each morning.
+Fishing, camping, sailing, rafting, kayaking and backpacking are a way of life in three nearby state parks.
+Fifteen miles of clean, uncrowded strips of sand are the perfect place for beachcombing.

 Situated in Oregon's "banana belt," Brookings has relatively warm temperatures throughout the year.
 That, combined with wet winter, means that subtropical plants thrive and gardens overflow, giving the area a bounty of eye-catching color.
 Azalea Park is the "crown jewel" of Brooking's parks and bursts with with pink, red and lavendars flowers.
 It is also the site of Sunday afternoon summer concerts.

-Festivals (and yard sales) are long-time staples.
-The Winter Art and Chocolate Festival is perhaps the most well attended local event, but the Festival of the Arts and the Southern Oregon Kite Festival also draw sizeable crowds.
+The Winter Art and Chocolate Festival is perhaps the town's most well attended event.
+The Festival of the Arts and the Southern Oregon Kite Festival also draw sizeable crowds.

-Whale watching from the harbor is always fun, and every second Saturday, 10 art galleries provide free hors d'oeuvres, new art exhibits and live music.
+Every second Saturday, 10 art galleries provide free hors d'oeuvres, new art exhibits and live music.
 Residents also enjoy three theatre groups and a golf course.
-The Chetco Library has an interlibrary loan program, a homebound book program and free internet wi-fi.
+Whale watching from the harbor is a fun activity.

 Most merchants are locally-owned and include antiques stores, shoe stores, hardware stores and bookstores.
 Many of these are in the simple but attractive downtown.
 There are also a couple of shopping centers and some discount stores.
 The Brookings Harbor Farmers' Market takes place in the big white tent south of town every Wednesday and Saturday year round.
 It is a great place to find fresh produce, hot treats and local artisans.